polarisadvisor/.github/profile/README.md

 As such, we are committed to contributing to this ecosystem with components that have been proven in the field for many years.

+Versions of these components were originally developed for our proprietary measurement platform [Polaris](https://www.exathink.com/take-the-tour), but we've made the decision to port as much of the functionality as we can, to run as open source components on Apache Devlake to make it more widely accessible.

-While Devlake has a awesome infrastructure layer, at this point there is much that can be done to add to the catalog of out-of-the-box dashboards for various use cases.
+While Devlake has an awesome infrastructure layer, at this point there is much that can be done to add to the catalog of out-of-the-box dashboards for various use cases.

-Here are some components that we have used in our program that we feel will be more broadly useful to the Devlake commmunity.
+To begin with, we've released dashboards for the flow of work, flow of code etc below.

 [Grafana Dashboards](https://github.com/polarisadvisor/polaris-devlake-dashboards)